Quota Mechanisms: Finite-Sample Optimality and Robustness: Introduction

 We introduce a new class of quota mechanisms, in which each agent reports a \emph{type distribution} on each problem, rather than a single \emph{type} as in \cite{jackson2007overcoming}.
 Technically, this is convenient because it allows us to directly apply tools from optimal transport theory.
 But all of our results extend to \citeapos{jackson2007overcoming} more familiar quota mechanisms, up to a small error in our finite-sample bounds; see \cref{rem:JS_quota}.

 Consider a quota mechanism with a social choice function that is cyclically monotone. \cref{res:optimal_transport_bound} gives a tight bound on the decision error for each realization of the agents' private information.
 The bound depends on the distance between each agent's quota and the empirical distribution of that agent's realized type vector.
 The challenge in proving this bound is that when an agent's realized type frequencies differ from the quota, that agent may find it optimal to respond with a ``cascade of lies.''
 We quantify the size of this cascade by reformulating each agent's choice under the quota mechanism as an optimal transport problem.
 Our decision error bound in \cref{res:optimal_transport_bound} cannot be improved, even if the principal uses more complicated linking mechanisms.
-By taking expectations in our ex-post bound, we bound the expected decision error under a quota mechanism (\cref{res:convergence_rate}).
-This bound is decreasing in the number of problem copies and increasing in the cardinality of each agent's type space.
+Next, we set each quota equal to the prior.
+Taking expectations in our ex-post bound, we bound the expected decision error (\cref{res:convergence_rate}).
+This bound is decreasing in the number of problem copies and increasing in the number of types of each agent.

 Building on our finite-sample bounds, we unify and strengthen the asymptotic results from the literature. \cref{res:equivalence} says that a social choice function is asymptotically implementable by quota mechanisms if and only if it is cyclically monotone.
 Recall from \cite{Rochet1987} that a social choice function is cyclically monotone if and only if it is one-shot implementable with transfers.
 Thus, cyclical monotonicity characterizes both forms of implementability.
 Moreover, if a social choice function is not cyclically monotone, then it cannot be asymptotically implemented by any linking mechanisms, even with transfers.
 This justifies our focus on quota mechanisms.